 The National Bone Health Alliance's 54 member organizations, along with liaisons representing the Centers for Disease Control and Prevention, National Aeronautics and Space Administration, National Institutes of Health and the U.S. Food and Drug Administration, are working together to bring about a shared vision: to improve the overall health and quality of life of all Americans by enhancing their bone health.

 NBHA members and other experts make up the various committees, project teams and working groups that carry out the work of the Alliance, while projects and operations are funded through financial support from member organizations.

-The NBHA Governance Committee is responsible for overseeing the activities of the Alliance.
+The Governance Committee is responsible for overseeing NBHA's activities.
 Its members speak on behalf of bone health by broadly representing the perspective of their stakeholder groups.
 View our Governance Committee members.

-NBHA staff work closely with its member organizations and other experts to implement initiatives, communications, activities and events in support of the Alliance’s vision.
+The NBHA staff works closely with member organizations and other experts to implement initiatives, communications, activities and events supporting NBHA's vision.
 Learn more about the NBHA Staff.